Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 diagram of how and where to position a camera for a passport photo in relation to the subject and background

-Additionally, you may not wear contact lenses that change the color or appearance of your eyes.
+• No contact lenses that change the color or appearance of your eyes

 Example:

-Need ideas?
+Choosing the wrong clothing can get your photo rejected!
+Need ideas for what you can wear?
 Read: What to Wear for a Passport Photo: How to Balance Style and Compliance.

 Example: